gavinmcfarland/combino/README.md

 # Combino

 Combine multiple template folders to generate custom file and folder structures.
-Supports deep merging, conditional inclusion via query parameters, and configurable template data—all with minimal setup.
+Supports deep merging, conditional inclusion using comparison operators and logical opporators, and configurable template data—all with minimal setup.

 > **Note:** This project is a work in progress.
 Features and documentation are still being developed.